paulpierre/p2a_assessment/README.md

 * Deeper integration w/ Twilio and error handling
 * Leverage cloud infra (Kubernetes)
 * Place credentials and settings in ENV VARS
+* Writing some unit tests in pytest and maybe pyppeteer for JS
 * Funnier text

 ## Database